locationtech/geotrellis/docs/spark/spark-joins.md

 Given that we know the key bounds of our RDD, from accompanying `RasterMetaData`, before performing the join we may use a spark `Partitioner` that performs space partitioning.
-Such a partitioner has a number of benefits over standard `HashPartitioenr`:
+Such a partitioner has a number of benefits over standard `HashPartitioner`:

 - Scales the number of partitions with the number of records in the RDD
 - Produces partitions with spatial locality which allow:
     - Faster focal operations
     - Shuffle free joins with other spatially partitioned RDDs
     - Efficient spatial region filtering

 Because the partitioner requires ability to extract `Bounds` of the original RDD from it's `Metadata` it is able to provide the `Bounds`